evildmp/vurt/articles/three-truths.rst

 Understanding the relationship between candidate and employer frames the entire process and sets the candidate's thinking.
 A staggering number of candidates enter the hiring process with an antagonistic mindset, and they all do badly as a result.

-At its mildest, the candidate sees the employer's process as an *obstacle* to success, that might be overcome with some cunning shortcuts - "tips", "hacks", "secrets", if only they play their cards right.
-These candidates come across as weak and lacking in self-belief, opting for expediency over integrity - like cheaters in an exam.
-They're the ones that reach for tools like ChatGPT for an advantage.
+At its mildest, the candidate sees the employer's process as an *obstacle* to success, that might be overcome with some cunning shortcuts - "tips", "hacks", "secrets" - if only they play their cards right.
+These candidates come across as weak and lacking in self-belief.
+They may be tempted to opt for expediency over integrity, like cheaters in an exam.
+They're the ones that might reach for tools like ChatGPT for an advantage.

 At its worst, the employer becomes an *enemy* to be defeated - a hostile entity that will delight in the candidate's failure.
-These candidates come across as angry, resentful and self-defeating, determined to find ways to spite the rules of the game while still hoping to win.
+These candidates come across as angry, resentful and self-defeating, determined to find ways to spite the rules of the game while still wanting to win.

 Alignment of interests